UNC-Libraries/SCTS-Documentation/Accessioning.md

 3. Click on the **Confirm Removal** option to remove the link, or on the **Cancel** option to retain the link.
 4. Click on **Save** to save the context record with the agent link removed.

-## Related Resources (a.k.a.
-Collections)
+## Related Resources

 _Maps to: Resources Linked to this accession (Basic Information tab)_

-This field allows you link an accession to an existing resource record in your repository.
+Also known as collections, this field allows you link an accession to an existing resource record in your repository.
 The **Resource** field is required.
 You may link as many resource records to an accession as necessary.

 To link a related resource to an accession record, click **Related Resources** on the left navigation bar and then click Add Related Resource on the right side of the screen.

 ![screenshot](https://user-images.githubusercontent.com/58087302/76900784-65193c80-6870-11ea-9071-5e886994e39b.png "screenshot related resources")

-### Resource (Required by ArchivesSpace)
+### Resource

+Required by ArchivesSpace.
 Two selection options: 1) start typing to filter existing resources and autocomplete the field; 2) use the down arrow to browse existing resources.

 - To select a resource using the auto-complete function simply start typing the resource title in the Resource box.
 The system will present you with matching options as you type.
 Select the resource record you want to link the accession to and it will populate the Resource box.